silviaperelli/Anonymization_EA_CEP_thesis/README.md

 *   **/src/main/java/jgea/mappers**:
     *   `Mapper.java`: The primary mapper class responsible for the actual transformation.
 It's invoked by the evolutionary algorithm to translate a genotype into a phenotype.
     *   `RepresentationToLiebreQuery.java`: A component used by Mapper.java to translate the genotype (a Tree<String> derived from the grammar) into the phenotype (a query representation).

+*   **/src/main/java/jgea/builders**:
+    *   This package contains the builders classes that make custom components of this project (like problems and mappers) available to the JGEA experimenter framework.
+They use jnb annotations (@Discoverable, @Param) to expose Java methods to the experiment definition file (experiment.txt).
+    *   `ProblemBuilder.java`: Makes the `StreamAnonymizationProblem` accessible from the experiment file using the silvia.problem.anonymizationProblem(...) builder.
+    *   `MapperBuilder.java`: Makes the custom `Mapper` class accessible from the experiment file using the silvia.mapper.treeToQueryMapper() builder.

 ### How to Run an Experiment